Amadoroso/Amadoroso/README.md

 - **Background:** MSc in Biotechnology and BSc in Biochemistry.
 Previous R&D experience in enzymatic engineering, integrating experimental and computational approaches.

-- **Development:** Applying HTML and JavaScript for current work projects.
+- **Development:** Applying HTML, JavaScript and Python for current work projects.

 ## Tech Stack